 Align Master of Science in Computer Science

-Northeastern University’s Align Master of Science in Computer Science (MSCS) program provides a direct path to an MS in Computer Science and a high-demand, rewarding career—for non-computer science degree holders with no previous programming experience.
+Northeastern’s Align Master’s of Computer Science program provides a direct path to an MS in Computer Science and a high-demand, rewarding career for noncomputer science degree holders with no previous programming experience.

 Hear from Our Students